The Bankrate promise

-The Uniform Residential Loan Application is used by the overwhelming majority of lenders in the U.S., but you may come across another similar application in the process of finding financing for a home.
-All applications have the same purpose: “to gauge whether a potential borrower is financially stable enough to pay back a home loan,” explains Chuck Meier, senior vice president and mortgage sales director at Sunrise Banks in Minnesota.
+Most lenders in the U.S. use the Uniform Residential Loan Application, but you might come across another similar application in the process of finding financing for a home.
+All applications have the same purpose: “to gauge whether a potential borrower is financially stable enough to pay back a home loan,” says Chuck Meier, senior vice president and mortgage sales director at Sunrise Banks in Minnesota.

 The Uniform Residential Loan Application, specifically, includes the following sections: